 Travel Tip: The river trip with the barge boats is by far the cheapest.
 In addition, they are the most traditional and an ideal transport for eg. Grand Palace and Wat Arun.

 Bangkok National Museum

-Shopping and Markets in Bangkok
+Shopping & Markets

 Chatuchak Weekend Market

-The market has a size of 14 hectares, has over 15,000 stalls and receives approx. 200,000 visitors every weekend.
+The market has a size of 14 hectares, has over 15,000 stalls and gets approx. 200,000 visitors every weekend.

-The market is cozy, family-friendly and with a really good atmosphere.
+The market is cozy, family friendly and with a really good atmosphere.